 Here’s what you need to know:

-3. A Lifelong Republican, Painter Was the Chief Ethics Lawyer For Pres.
+1. Previously a Lifelong Republican, Painter Was the Chief Ethics Lawyer For Pres.
 George W. Bush

 Painter, a 56-year-old married father of 3, was born in Pennsylvania, raised in Kansas and Illinois, attended a tony Newport Rhode Island prep school, received his B.A., summa cum laude, from Harvard University and his J.D. from Yale, where he was an editor of the Yale Journal on Regulation.
 According to his University of Minnesota bio, after law school Painter clerked for Judge John T. Noonan Jr. of the United States Court of Appeals for the 9th Circuit and after that clerkship, worked at high profile law firms in New York City and Connecticut.
 Painter was a tenured member of the law faculty at the University of Oregon School of Law and the University of Illinois College of Law with a slew of accolades and awards as an academic.